 $10 a month to ride the van from your school

 $90 a week for non-members

 $10 a week for early drop off of 7:45 a.m. and/or late pick up 3:30-5:00 p.m.

 Note: Registration fee is only charged for after school program.

 What do fees include?

-These fees include the after-school snack program and 2 snacks in the summer, and all program activities and supplies; excluding sports, dance and field trips.
+These fees include the after-school snack and dinner program and 2 snacks in the summer, and all program activities and supplies; excluding sports, dance and field trips.

 When are payments due?

 Payments are due on the 1st of each preceding month during the school year.
 Payments are due one week before the session starts (previous Monday) during the summer.